Who is it for?

 - The project’s innovative nature with projects including a technical component being preferred

-The call for applications for the seventh edition is now open!
+The call for applications for the eighth edition will be open on October 1st !

 The final results will be communicated before the end of the year.